How to Use the Tactile Library

 Earn Rewards for Your Contributions

 Have questions or need guidance?
-Visit our support page for contacts, tech support and documentation to use the library.
+Visit our support page for contacts, tech support and documentation on how to use the library.

 Key Features of the Library

-Extensive Collection – A growing database of free, high-quality tactile graphics for a variety of subjects.
+Extensive Collection – A growing database of free, high-quality tactile graphics across a variety of subjects.

-Easy Downloading – Graphics are formatted for immediate download to save locally and use with Swell Touch Paper and the Swell Form machine – or any type of tactile graphics “swell” machine.
+Easy Downloading – Graphics are formatted for immediate download to save locally and use with Swell Touch paper and the Swell Form machine.

 Community Contributions – Anyone can create and upload graphics to support learning and accessibility.

-Quality Guidelines – Clear best practices to ensure all graphics meet high tactile readability standards.
+Quality Guidelines – Clear best practices to ensure all graphics meet high tactile graphic standards.
 [View Best Practices]

 The Tactile Library is built by and for the community.
 Whether you’re here to download graphics or contribute your own, we welcome you to be part of this growing resource.